alexander-alleman/alexander-alleman.github.io/_pages/cv.md

 ======
 * Skype a Scientist - 2020-present
   * Give lectures and Q&A sessions for classrooms around the country
-  * Audience- Highschool students interested in research and college
+  * Audience- High school students interested in research and college
 * Plant Science Day - 2018-present
-  * An annual event for that demonstrates plant science for children of all ages
+  * An annual event that demonstrates plant science for children of all ages
   * Audience- 3-15 yr. olds

 Mentorship
 ======
 * Summer Undergraduate Researcher - Aasiya Islam - 2019
   * Quantification of quinone/hydroquinone in *A. vinelandii* using HPLC

 Volunteerism
 ======